staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 At this point we only know which things are slow, but have not yet a good idea on how it can be improved.
 First I [reported a new issue at the Rector repo](https://github.com/rectorphp/rector/issues/7899) with my findings, to get in touch with maintainers and other users.

+The issue reported contains [all relevant data to reproduce](https://github.com/rectorphp/rector/issues/7899) the following findings.

 ## Trying different things

 We need to start somewhere to explore the code and build a basic understanding of the relevant parts.